Corridors and resorts don’t mix: proposal threatens grizzly bear and wolverine

 - The cumulative impacts on the ecosystem and the potential socio-economic impacts to the small rural communities in the area have not been assessed;

-- No further commercial applications should be considered in this already highly tenured region, until the province completes land use and access management planning, including government-to-government negotiations with First Nations.
+- No further commercial applications should be considered in this already highly tenured region, until the Province completes land use and access management planning, including government-to-government negotiations with Indigenous Nations.

 Let’s press pause and make a plan

-Show you care about wildlife and rural communities.
+Show you care about wildlife and human communities.
 Add your support and name to our petition.
 Urge decision-makers to press pause and facilitate a real plan for this region.

-Join The Wild Connection, Y2Y, and other concerned citizens by advocating for a pause on any new, or expansion of existing, commercial recreational tenures until a larger land use planning process is complete for this region.
+Join The Wild Connection, Y2Y, and other concerned citizens by advocating for a pause on any new, or expansion of existing, commercial recreational tenures and allocate the resources for a larger land use planning process.

 What’s new and happening now